-New for the PY 2014 CTT Report Card is the introduction of center-level model-based goals for CTT wage and earnings measures.
+Starting in PY 2014, center-level model-based goals have been included for CTT completer average hourly wage and the 6- and 12- month average weekly earnings measures in the CTT Report Card.
 Model-based goals are used for specific measures that require adjustments that ensure equity in making comparisons of performance across centers and providers.
+Center-level model-based goals for the CTT Report Card are based on the factors identified for center OMS wage and earnings goals.
 Setting center-level goals that adjust for differences in key factors that are beyond the operator's control helps to "level the playing field" in assessing performance.
+The models used are applied for all trades at each center.